tendakung/tendakung.github.io/_pages/teaching.md

 - Graduate course
     - Time Series Econometrics: Fall 2020 & Winter 2021; 4.6/5->4.9/5

-[^1]*Something emergent happened to the teacher such that they did not do the student evaluations.*
+[^1]: Something emergent happened to the teacher such that they did not do the student evaluations.